-Proposed MLs for various commodities likely to contain industrial hemp were derived by estimating a maximum concentration of THC in each commodity that would not result in consumers exceeding the TDI for THC, assuming consumption at the 95th percentile2 level.
-The highest 95th percentile consumption figure from the 1995 NNS in each commodity group was taken; for example, the 95th percentile consumption of olive oil was the highest of all potential salad oils considered.
-The maximum concentration of THC for each commodity group that would not result in exposure above the TDI was estimated.
+Proposed MLs for various commodities likely to contain low THC hemp were derived by estimating a maximum concentration of THC in each commodity that would not result in consumers exceeding the TDI for THC, assuming consumption at the 95th percentile3 level.
+The highest 95th percentile consumption figure from the 1995 NNS of individual foods in each commodity group was taken; for example, the 95th percentile consumption of olive oil was the highest of all potential salad oils considered.
+The maximum concentration of THC for each commodity group that would not result in exposure above the TDI was estimated, assuming a high level of food consumption.
 These calculations assume that the entire commodity contains THC and that it is the only product consumed.
-An exception was made for wheat flour, where it was considered unrealistic to assume that 100% of the commodity contained industrial hemp; therefore 10% of the 95th percentile consumption of wheat flour was used.
+An exception was made for wheat flour, where it was considered unrealistic to assume that 100% of the commodity contained low THC hemp; therefore 10% of the 95th percentile consumption of wheat flour was used.
 The equation used for these calculations is as follows:

-Maximum concentration (mg/kg) = $\frac{\text{TDI (mg/d)}}{\text{Consumption (kg)}}$
+Maximum THC concentration (mg/kg) = TDI (mg/d) Consumption (kg)

-The consumption figures used in the calculations and the results are shown in Table 3.1.
+The consumption figures used in the calculations and the results are shown in Table 6.